jontad/KandidatArbete-STUNS/README.md

 The following section will introduce how to start the program:

 1. Start the server:
-Initialise a terminal, navigate to the src folder and start it using NodeJs-command
+Initialise a terminal, navigate to the src folder and start it using NodeJS-command

 ```
 $ cd  \...\Smart Meter\smart-meter-api-master\src